rezer-bleede/dbt-Workbench/README.md

 - **Custom SQL**: freeform queries against the selected environment, honoring destructive-query guardrails and row limits.
 - **dbt models**: dual-pane editor showing the model source next to the compiled SQL (read-only).
 The compiled SQL is refreshed per environment/target and is the only code sent to the warehouse for execution.
 Viewer roles can inspect compiled SQL, while Developers/Admins can execute it.

+Additional behaviors:

+- Profiling is always enabled for executed queries so column statistics are consistently available alongside results.
+- Results are paginated in the UI to keep browsing responsive; server-side limits (such as `SQL_WORKSPACE_MAX_ROWS`) still cap the dataset returned from the warehouse.

 ### Notifications

 | Variable | Default | Description |